Student Connect

-As you progress through your degree, you may find your interests have changed along the way.
+As you progress through your degree, you may find your interests change along the way.

 The change of major, minor, or specialisation form allows students to request a change to one or more of the following: